Samfox2/homebridge-doorbell/README.md

 ## Note
 Currently the plugin only emulates the doorbell with the identify command.
+If placed in a room with a camera it sends a notification with a snapshot/stream to your ios device after pushing the "identify" button in a homekit app.

 Feel free to contribute to make this a better plugin!